JasonYangShadow/lpmx/README.md

 lpmx is rootless container other than local package manager.
 It employs the LD_PRELOAD mechanism and ELF header patch to implement both elf modification and system calls interception.

-Therefore, this project contains customized [fakechroot branch](https://github.com/JasonYangShadow/fakechroot) and [elfpatcher](https://github.com/JasonYangShadow/patchelf).
+Therefore, this project contains customized [fakechroot](https://github.com/JasonYangShadow/fakechroot) and [elfpatcher](https://github.com/JasonYangShadow/patchelf).

 # Compile from source code
 1. Make sure golang is installed on your os